Loan Cazal, viola

 His taste for this position of conductor offers him many opportunities; he is then spotted by various prestigious orchestras and is regularly invited to replace as principal viola in orchestras such as the Staatskapelle Orchestra of Weimar, the Royal Philharmonic Orchestra of Liège, the Philharmonic Orchestra of Brussels, the Opera “La Monnaie” of Brussels, the Philharmonic Orchestra of Luxemburg, the Niederbayerische Philarmonie of Passau and others… From 2019 to 2020 he is selected as principal viola with the Scottish Chamber Orchestra.
 Since July 2019, he has been teaching viola at the “Giovanni Virtuosi” academy alongside Maestro Igor Volochine (violin), David and Alexandre Castro-Balbi (violin and cello).

 In September 2019, he founded the chamber orchestra “Libertalia” in the highlands of France with David Castro-Balbi and the conductor Nicolas Kruger.
 In 2019, he records with the Castro-Balbi brothers a chamber music disc for the CPO label in Cologne, with Schubert’s “Trout” quintet and Hummel’s quintet on the programme, which will be released in 2021.

-In September 2021, he will join the Queen Elisabeth Music Chapel as Artist in Residence.
+In September 2021, he joined the Queen Elisabeth Music Chapel as Artist in Residence